brucethagwana/truthtable/README.md

 ### Current Sprint/Focus

-**Sprint #3: Core Business Logic & Profile Management (June 23 - July 1, 2025)**
+**Sprint #3: Core Business Logic & Profile Management**

-Our primary focus for this sprint is to finalize the core business logic functionality and begin implementing user profile management.
+- Strategic Reprioritization: Truth Table App Development Paused: ⏩ **Blocked**

+Progress on the Truth Table app is currently on hold as I'm strategically re-directing my efforts toward advanced human-centric AI development.
+This pivot is aimed at pioneering new frontiers in AI understanding and interaction, ensuring my capabilities remain at the cutting edge of the industry's evolution demands.

+I'm establishing a revised timeline for the Truth Table app's resumption and I'll communicate updates as they become available.
+For more context on this strategic shift, please refer to [this detailed overview](https://github.com/brucethagwana/truthtable/issues/2).

 ### Latest Updates

+- **July 21, 2025:** Homepage integrated: Providing a centralized project overview with robust user authentication capabilities.
 - **June 30, 2025:** Work on the Truth Table project has been temporarily suspended.
 - **June 17, 2025:** Completed integration for data persistence.
 - **June 13, 2025:** Addressed critical login bug affecting certain user accounts.